jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

 ##### DL_DIR

 This is where the downloaded source files will be stored.
-You can share this among configurations and build files so I created a general location for this outside my home directory.
+You can share this among configurations and build files so I created a general location for this outside the project directory.
 Make sure the build user has write permission to the directory you decide on.

 The default location is in the `build` directory, `~/overo/build/sources`.